GreptimeTeam/docs/docs/nightly/en/getting-started/quick-start.md

 # Quick Start

-Before reading this guide,
-you should have already [installed GreptimeDB](./installation/overview.md).
+Before proceeding, please ensure you have [installed GreptimeDB](./installation/overview.md).

-In this document, we will create a metric table and a log table to go through the core features of GreptimeDB.
+This guide will walk you through creating a metric table and a log table, highlighting the core features of GreptimeDB.

 ## Connect to GreptimeDB

-If your GreptimeDB is running at `127.0.0.1` and use the default port `4000`, you can connect to it via MySQL Client or PostgreSQL Client:
+If your GreptimeDB instance is running on` 127.0.0.1` with the default port `4000`, you can connect to it using either a MySQL or PostgreSQL client:

 ```shell
 mysql -h 127.0.0.1 -P 4002